kuzzleio/documentation/src/plugins/1/accessors/sdk/index.md

 ### Request context

 By default, when using the embedded SDK, requests made to Kuzzle API don't have the same context as the original request received by the plugin.

-Typically, the `request.context.user` property is not correctly set and thus [Kuzzle metadata]({{ site_base_path }}guide/1/essentials/document-metadata) will not be properly set when creating or updating documents.
+Typically, the `request.context.user` property is not set and thus [Kuzzle metadata]({{ site_base_path }}guide/1/essentials/document-metadata) will not be set when creating or updating documents.

-To avoid this, we also expose an `as()` method that take an user in parameter and allow to execute the following request as the provided user.
-This only allows to have metadata properly set.
-Users rights and permissions won't be checked before executing the request.
+It is possible to use the same user context as the original request with the embedded SDK, for this purpose it is necessary to use the [as()[{{ site_base_path }}plugins/1/accessors/sdk/#as] impersonation method.

 When the complete original context is needed to execute your request, plugin developers can use the [accessors.execute]({{ site_base_path }}plugins/1/accessors/execute) method.